peter88213/nvhelp-en/source/file_menu.rst

    Depending on your web browser and your operating system, the *content type* resp. *MIME type* of *.novx* files must be registered as *"text/xml"*.
-Under Windows, yo can do this by running the ``<home>\.novx\add_novelibre.reg`` script.
+Under Windows, you can do this by running the ``<home>\.novx\add_novelibre.reg`` script.